f-o-o-g-s/eightbox/README.md

 ### Recent Changes

+### 2024.1.6.1
+- Fixed bug in Article 8.5.F and 8.5.F NS violation detection where No Violation and remedy_total=0.0 were not explicitly initialized
+- Improved consistency in violation type and remedy total handling

 ### 2024.1.6.0
 - Modernized table view styling in base violation tab
 - Improved button styling consistency across OTDL and date selection